Configure Envoy Ingress

 Then re-run the CRD install command from Prerequisites.

-If using the Nginx LB service repointing (migration), the Nginx LB service will also survive helm delete due to the helm.sh/resource-policy: keep annotation.
+If using the Nginx LB service repoint (migration), the Nginx LB service will also survive helm delete due to the helm.sh/resource-policy: keep annotation.
 Delete it manually if no longer needed: kubectl delete svc kfuse-ingress-nginx-controller -n <namespace>

 |